wkumari/draft-sheng-dnsop-search-lists/README.md

    processing, was loosely specified in [RFC1123] (specifically, section 6.1.4.3 (2)), [RFC1535], and [RFC1536] and has been implemented in most operating systems.
-Processing of search lists received via DHCP and IPv6 Router Advertisements (RA) is standardized in [RFC3397] and [RFC6106].
+Processing of search lists received via DHCP is standardized in [RFC3397] and [RFC3646].
+Processing of search lists received via IPv6 Router Advertisements (RA) is standardized in [RFC6106].
 As the Internet has grown, search list behavior has diversified.
 Applications (e.g., web browser and mail clients) and DNS resolvers process search list suffixes differently.
-Some of these behaviors also present security and privacy issues to end systems [SAC064] [RFC3397], and performance problems both for the end system and the Internet.
+Some of these behaviors present security and privacy issues to end systems [SAC064] [RFC3397], and performance problems both for the hosts and the Internet.

 1.1.
 Requirements notation